Introduction

 It is very important to ensure that event costs are calculated separately from the broadcast costs.

-event costs and broadcast costs.
+Production, commissioning and Commercial Rights and Business Affairs (CRBA) should keep separate accounts of event and production costs and records of ticketing revenue going to the BBC or via the BBC.
 Separate records must be kept of all ticket revenue going to the BBC or going via the BBC.

 The accounts must demonstrate that any ticketing money raised has only gone into the event and not into any aspect of the programme covering it.